Yitzchok Zev Soloveitchik

 Yitzchok Zev Halevi Soloveitchik, also known as Velvel Soloveitchik ("Zev" means "wolf" in Hebrew, and "Velvel" is the diminutive of "wolf" in Yiddish) or the Brisker Rov ("rabbi of/from Brisk", (19 October 1886 - 11 October 1959), was an Orthodox rabbi and rosh yeshiva of the Brisk yeshiva in Jerusalem.

 A scion of the Soloveitchik rabbinical dynasty, he is commonly referred to as the "GRY"Z" (an acronym for Gaon Rabbi Yitzchok Zev) and "The Rov".
 He was known for his stringency in halakha (Jewish law) and advocacy for non-participation in the Israeli political system.

 Biography

 Yitzchok Zev Soloveitchik was born to Chaim Soloveitchik in Valozhyn.
 On his mother's side, he was the grandson of Refael Shapiro, a rosh yeshiva in the Volozhin yeshiva.

 Soloveitchik moved with his family to the Jewish community of Brisk after the czarist government closed the Volozhin yeshiva.
 He would succeed his father as a rabbi of Brisk and leader of Judaic studies in his region.

-After fleeing the Holocaust and moving to Mandatory Palestine, he re-established the Brisk yeshiva in Jerusalem, where he continued to educate students the way his father did.
-That system would become known as the Brisker method of studying the Talmud, a form of analysis stressing conceptual understanding combined with strict adherence to the text, with a special emphasis on Maimonides’ work, the Mishneh Torah.
+After fleeing the Holocaust and moving to Mandatory Palestine, he re-established the Brisk yeshiva in Jerusalem.

-Soloveitchik was a leader of the Haredi community in Israel.
-He advocated complete withdrawal of participation in the government, the secular ideals and values of which were, in his view, antithetical to the principles of Orthodox Judaism.
-He went as far as opposing the reliance on government funding in support of yeshivas and other Torah institutions.
-This viewpoint was supported by Joel Teitelbaum but disputed by Elazar Shach.

-After Soloveitchik's death in 1959, his son Rabbi Berel took over his father's position as rosh yeshiva of Yeshivas Brisk.
-Two of his other sons, Rabbi Meshulam Dovid and Rabbi Meir Soloveitchik, established their own yeshivas, each teaching their own students in accordance with their father's approach.
+After Soloveitchik's death in 1959, his son Berel took over his father's position as rosh yeshiva of Yeshivas Brisk.
+Another of his sons was Meshulam Dovid Soloveitchik.